MrMatAP/mrmat-hello-python/README.md

 ### Interactively

 The project uses the [uv build tool](https://docs.astral.sh/uv/).
-Install it first, then simply run `uv build`.
+Install it first, then simply run `uv build --wheel`.

 All interactive builds default their version to '0.0.0.dev0', which we use as a marker that this is a locally produced build which should not go into production.
 You can override this behaviour by setting the 'MRMAT_VERSION' environment